How Does Debt Payoff Opportunity Costs Work?

-• **Guaranteed Return:** Paying down a 6% mortgage yield is a guaranteed, tax-free return of exactly 6% on your cash.
+• Guaranteed Return: Crushing a 6% mortgage yield by paying it down early is basically a guaranteed, tax-free return of exactly 6% on your cash.
+Pure and simple.

-• **Opportunity Yields:** Investing that same cash into diversified index funds historically yields 10% to 12% annually over a long horizon.
+• Opportunity Yields: Putting that exact same cash into diversified index funds?
+Historically, that yields about 10% to 12% annually if you stay in it for the long haul.

-• **Tax Write-off Deflators:** Home loan interest payments frequently qualify for tax write-offs, reducing the actual net rate of the debt.
+• Tax Write-off Deflators: Don't forget that home loan interest payments often count as tax write-offs, which actually reduces the real net rate of your debt.

-Section 2: Mathematical Modeling of Opportunity Cost Spreads
+How Does Mathematical Modeling of Opportunity Cost Spreads Work?

-To model the net yield advantage of investing cash over paying down debt, we calculate the **Net Arbitrage Spread** after accounting for marginal tax write-offs:
+If we really want to model the net yield advantage of throwing cash at the market versus paying down debt, we have to look at the Net Arbitrage Spread after we factor in those marginal tax write-offs:

-If your mortgage rate is 6%, your marginal tax rate is 30%, and the expected market return is 10%:
+Let's do some quick math.
+Imagine your mortgage rate is 6%, your marginal tax rate sits at 30%, and the market return you're expecting is 10%:

-By choosing to invest extra cash in the market instead of prepaying the mortgage, the investor captures a **5.8% net annual compounding advantage** on that capital.
+So, by tossing that extra cash into the market instead of at the mortgage, you effectively capture a 5.8% net annual compounding advantage on your money.

-Section 3: Technical Python Prepayment vs Market Investment Modeler
+How Does Technical Python Prepayment vs Market Investment Modeler Work?

-Below is a Python quantitative simulator designed to compare net worth outcomes over 20 years when choosing between paying down a home loan or investing in market index funds:
+Here is a Python quantitative simulator that compares the 20-year net worth outcomes of paying down a home loan against investing in market index funds:

 def simulate_mortgage_vs_investment(extra_cash, mortgage_rate, market_rate, tenure_years):